 I hope you have enjoyed reading our Melanie’s April Tales and viewing all of the photos this month.
 If you missed last months update, or our business posts and artwork posts, head over to our main blog page.
 You can explore everything from there… Melanie and Nicholas Art Blog.
 We hope that you have all had a good month too and we will hopefully see you in May!
 Keep safe and well!

 Are you enjoying our blog?
-Why not sign up to our Melanie’s Monthly News, which comes right into your inbox each month!
-You can sign up at the bottom of our website or at the top of the blog.
+Why not sign up to our Art Blog, which comes right into your inbox each month!
+You can sign up at the bottom of each blog post.
 Please don’t forget to subscribe to our YouTube Channel too.
 You are more than welcome to comment below, we love hearing from our readers!

-One thought on “Melanie’s April Tales
+2 thoughts on “Melanie’s April Tales”